Maia arson crimew: Indictment

 In March 2021, crimew was indicted by a grand jury in the United States District Court for the Western District of Washington on charges related to several hacks she allegedly carried out between 2019 and 2021.
-The twelve-page indictment alleged that crimew hacked dozens of entities, published proprietary information and code from more than 100 entities including government agencies, and sold hacking-related merchandise such as t-shirts.
-It charged her with counts of computer fraud and abuse, wire fraud, and identity theft.
-The indictment, and a raid by the Swiss police in which crimew's electronic devices were seized at the request of United States authorities, came shortly after she claimed involvement in the Verkada hack, but did not contain charges related to it.
-Seven police officers searched her home during the raid and fifteen searched the home of her parents.
+The indictment alleged that crimew hacked dozens of entities, published proprietary information and code from more than 100 entities including government agencies, and sold hacking-related merchandise such as t-shirts.
+It charged her with computer fraud and abuse, wire fraud, and identity theft.
+The indictment, and a raid by the Swiss police in which crimew's electronic devices were seized at the request of US authorities, came shortly after she claimed involvement in the Verkada hack, but did not contain charges related to it.
+Seven police officers searched her home during the raid, and fifteen searched her parents' home.
 The website git.rip, through which photos from the hacked Verkada cameras were originally shared, was seized by the FBI.

 As of March 19, 2021, crimew was being represented by lawyer Marcel Bosonnet in Switzerland.
-A crowdfunding campaign was created in April 2021 to raise money for her to retain a lawyer in the United States.
+A crowdfunding campaign was created in April 2021 to raise money for her to retain a lawyer in the US.

 Public response

-People used the hashtag "#freetillie" to express support for crimew after the raid of her home.
-Hacking researcher Gabriella Coleman said that she expected crimew to gain more support in "the hacker community" as a result of the indictment, stating that, in some cases, the United States government has been overly aggressive in prosecuting "hacktivists", who "[pursue] a variety of leftist and anti-authoritarian ideals", and that "the hacker community has this in mind".
-An article in Republik described crimew as "[following] in the tradition of hackers like Jeremy Hammond or Aaron Swartz."
+People used the hashtag "#freetillie" to express support for crimew after her home was raided.
+Hacking researcher Gabriella Coleman said she expected crimew to gain more support in "the hacker community" as a result of the indictment, saying that in some cases the US government has been overly aggressive in prosecuting "hacktivists", who pursue "a variety of leftist and anti-authoritarian ideals", and that "the hacker community has this in mind".
+Republik said crimew was "in the tradition of hackers like Jeremy Hammond or Aaron Swartz."
 Hernâni Marques, a board member of the Swiss chapter of Chaos Computer Club, called for "solidarity" with crimew.
-Seattle prosecutors rebuked the view that the leak had "any redeeming quality", with U.S. Attorney Tessa M. Gorman stating that "publishing source code and proprietary and sensitive information on the web is not protected speech — it is theft and fraud", and that "wrapping oneself in an allegedly altruistic motive does not remove the criminal stench from such intrusion, theft, and fraud".
+Seattle prosecutors rebuked the view that the leak had "any redeeming quality", with US Attorney Tessa M. Gorman saying "publishing source code and proprietary and sensitive information on the web is not protected speech—it is theft and fraud" and "wrapping oneself in an allegedly altruistic motive does not remove the criminal stench from such intrusion, theft, and fraud".